-Water quality from inland wells is variable, both between wells (with similar groundwater elevations) and over time within a single well.
-Chloride and total dissolved solids concentrations in samples from inland wells have been relatively constant over time.
-During 2016, 33 groundwater wells were sampled at least once for water quality.
-Water quality constituents evaluated vary by well and sampling period depending on the purpose of sampling.
+Groundwater from inland wells has a wide range of groundwater quality composition and can be variable, both between wells with similar groundwater elevations drawing water from the same aquifer, and over time within a single well.
+Chloride and total dissolved solids concentrations in samples from inland deep aquifer groundwater wells have been relatively constant over time, while groundwater in some shallow dune sand aquifer wells exhibits elevated nitrate concentrations or increasing salinity.
+During 2020, 65 water supply wells in addition to 16 monitoring wells and 17 environmental monitoring wells were sampled at least once for water quality; many were sampled multiple times during the year for many water quality constituents.
+The water quality components evaluated vary by well and sampling periods depending on the purpose of sampling and on regulatory requirements.

-Some water supply wells that produce at least in part or primarily from the principal producing aquifer are known to have water quality with nitrate concentrations in excess of primary drinking water maximum contaminant levels, or with iron and manganese concentrations in excess of secondary drinking water maximum contaminant levels.
-Iron and manganese water quality concerns are historically limited to a few wells in the southern NMMA but nitrate concentrations of at least half the MCL, and in some instances up to two times the MCL or more, are found in various locations throughout the inland portions of the NMMA.
+Approximately ten water supply wells that produce at least in part or primarily from the deep groundwater aquifer are known to have water quality with nitrate concentrations at, or in excess of primary drinking water maximum contaminant levels, or with iron and manganese concentrations in excess of secondary drinking water maximum contaminant levels.
+Iron and manganese water quality concerns are historically limited to a few wells in the southern NMMA.

+Nitrate concentrations of at least half the MCL are documented for more than two dozen water supply wells, up to one and half times the MCL, and are located throughout the inland portions of the NMMA.
 Such groundwater must be treated or blended before it can be used in potable water systems.
+In the shallow aquifer, groundwater is observed to have nitrate concentrations up to ten times the MCL in local sampling, though none of these wells is used for water supply.

 No other water quality constituents are currently known to restrict local use of groundwater supplies for domestic or irrigation purposes.